JumioServices/PerformNetverify-Batch-Java/README.md

 # PerformNetverifyBatch

-Command-line client that can be used by prospect merchants to test NetVerify services.
-The tool eliminates the need for the merchant to integrate with us before they can test.
+Command-line client that can be used by prospect merchants to test Netverify services.

 ## Getting Started